alex-sadrgilany/alex_portfolio_2021/README.md

 ### Description

 In making this website for my portfolio, I had to incorporate a lot of elements of CSS.
 Flexboxes were used a plenty, along with media queries to make the page responsive to different viewports.
 I tried to make the HTML as semantic as possible while still achieving my desired goal of appearance.
 The photo is a placeholder until a proper headshot is taken.
 The styles will most certainly change over time as I add and tinker with it as well.
+I also left space to complete my grid of projects as I complete more.

 ### Deployed Webpage